 Step 3: Renewing operator licence

-Every five years, the property owner has to renew their cemetery operator licence (you don’t have to pay renewal fees for non-commercial cemetery licences).
+Every year, the property owner has to renew their cemetery operator licence (you don’t have to pay renewal fees for non-commercial cemetery licences).

 There’s a lot to know about this topic and there is more information on our website about this process, including checklists and forms about establishing cemeteries.
 General information about the cemetery and funeral sectors in BC (for consumers and business) is available on our website.